vintasoftware/entity-embed/README.md

 - Deduplication, when you have a single dirty dataset with duplicates: [notebooks/Deduplication-Example.ipynb](/notebooks/Deduplication-Example.ipynb)
 - Record Linkage, when you have multiple clean datasets you need to link: [notebooks/Record-Linkage-Example.ipynb](/notebooks/Record-Linkage-Example.ipynb)
+- After you run the notebooks/Record-Linkage-Example.ipynb, you can check the [notebooks/End-to-End-Matching-Example.ipynb](/notebooks/End-to-End-Matching-Example.ipynb) to learn how to integrate Entity Embed with a pairwise classifier.

 ## Releases